Pexels kindel media 8172250

 • Debt Sale

 As if you didn’t already know, TRDG has you covered!
-Here are three clear steps to follow:
+Here are three straightforward steps to follow:

 Step 1 – Are they authorised?

-First, the firm needs to be authorised to act as a Debt Collector by the Financial Conduct Authority (FCA).
+First, the firm must be authorised by the Financial Conduct Authority (FCA) to act as a debt collector.

 How do you check if they are authorised, you might be thinking?

-We got you covered, click here to access the FCA Register and follow the instructions.
+We got you covered; you can click here to access the FCA Register and follow the instructions.

-Step 2 – Have they included a Notice of Assignment?
+Step 2 – What is a notice of assignment?

 There are two reasons why a debt may be passed to a Debt Collector or DCA.

-2. The Debt Collector has been employed to collect the debt on behalf of the owner of the debt
+2. The debt collector has been employed to collect the debt on behalf of the debt owner.

-In the first case, you need to have received a debt sale letter from the debt owner stating clearly that the debt has been sold to the Debt Collector.
+In the first case, you must have received a debt sale letter from the debt owner stating that the debt has been sold to the debt collector.
 The letter should be on the debt owner’s letterhead and should clearly state details like:

 • The date the debt was sold.

-• The name of the Debt Collector the debt was sold too.
+• The name of the debt collector to whom the debt was sold to.

 • Any reference numbers or account numbers relating to the debt

-In the second case (Debt Collector or DCA employed to collect the debt on behalf of the owner of the debt), just like the first, you should have received a letter again from the debt owner.
+In the second case (debt collector or DCA employed to collect the debt on behalf of the debt owner), just like the first, you should have received a letter again from the debt owner.

-• The exact amount of debt being passed to the Debt Collector for collection – again, make sure you double check this if you can by going through any relevant paperwork you have.
-You can always request a statement from the Debt Collector to be sure, as mentioned earlier.
+• The exact amount of debt being passed to the debt collector for collection—again, make sure you double-check this if you can by going through any relevant paperwork you have.
+As mentioned earlier, you can always request a statement from the debt collector to be sure.

-• The name of the Debt Collector collecting on behalf of the debt owner.
+• The name of the debt collector collecting on the debt owner's behalf.

 • Any reference numbers or account numbers relating to the debt.

-Step 3 - What should, or shouldn’t I do if I haven’t received any of Step 2?
+Step 3 - What should I do if I haven’t received any of Step 2?

-What you shouldn’t do, is to begin making payments to the Debt Collector.
+What you shouldn’t do is begin making payments to the debt collector.

 This is not strictly because you don’t recognise the debt.
-Whether you recognise the debt or not is irrelevant, why?
-If you pay them and they haven’t been instructed by the debt owner, there's no guarantee the debt owner will receive your payments.
+Whether you recognise the debt or not is irrelevant.
+Why?
+If you pay them and the debt owner hasn’t instructed them, there's no guarantee the debt owner will receive your payments.

-What you should do, is send a letter or email to the Debt Collector requesting a confirmation from the debt owner that the Debt Collector’s claims are indeed correct (a Notice of Assignment).
-Until this has been provided by the Debt Collector, they must not continue to pursue you for the debt.
-It needs to be proven that the debt is indeed yours to pay and the Debt Collector is authorised to collect on it.
+What you should do is send a letter or email to the Debt collector requesting confirmation from the debt owner that the debt collector’s claims are indeed correct (a Notice of Assignment).
+Until the debt collector has provided this, they must not continue to pursue you for the debt.
+It must be proven that the debt is yours to pay, and the debt collector is authorised to collect on it.

-If it is a debt that you recognise, and are currently making payments to the debt owner, be sure to continue doing so until the debt owner contacts you to tell you otherwise.
+If you recognise the debt and are currently making payments to the debt owner, you can continue doing so until the debt owner contacts you to tell you otherwise.

-If the Debt Collector sends you proof in the form of a letter from the debt owner, and on the debt owner’s letterhead, you can transfer your payments over to the Debt Collector.
+Once the debt collector provides you with proof in the form of a letter from the debt owner on the debt owner’s letterhead, you can then transfer your payments to the debt collector.
+This is a clear indication that the debt collector is authorised to collect on the debt.

 The Real Debt Guy's final thoughts.

 In any walk of life, just because someone says something, it doesn't necessarily mean they are correct.
-You should always reserve judgment until you have thoroughly checked everything out and are satisfied with the facts.
-This also applies to a Debt Collector's letter landing or your doorstep, claiming you should now start paying them.
-You don’t know them personally so how do you know what they are claiming is correct?
+You should always reserve judgment until you have thoroughly checked everything and are happy with the facts.
+This also applies to a debt collector's letter landing on your doorstep, claiming you should now start paying them.
+You don’t know them personally, so how do you know what they claim is correct?

-This is why Financial Education is so important and why we have an entire section dedicated to helping you learn more on this subject.
+This is why financial education is so important and why we have an entire section dedicated to helping you learn more about this subject.
 You can find more guides like this by clicking here.
 TRDG always has your back!

 Simplifying complicated matters.